 10 And that you may more plainly understand, that which we say, Aman the son of Amadathi, both in mind & country a Macedonian, & an alien from the Persians' blood, and with his cruelty staining our piety, was received of us a stranger:

-11 and found our humanity so great towards him, that he was called our father, & was adored of all, second after the king:
+11 And found our humanity so great towards him, that he was called our father, and was worshipped by all as the next man after the king:

 12 who was puft up with so great swelling of arrogancy, that he went about to deprive us of Kingdom and life.

-13 For by certain new devises and not heard of before he hath sought to kill Mardocheus, by whose fidelity and benefits we live, and Esther the fellow of our Kingdom with all their nation:
+13 For with certain new and unheard of devices he hath sought the destruction of Mardochai, by whose fidelity and good services our life was saved, and of Esther the partner of our kingdom with all their nation:

 14 thinking this that they being slain, he might work treason to our solitariness, and might transfer the Kingdom of the Persians to the Macedonians.